Alessandro-Dodon/pyvar/README.md

 - For Ale: make the repo public

-- For nick and marco: write the readme and how to download the package (example https://github.com/GianMarcoOddo/pyriskmgmt/tree/main/pyriskmgmt), (just say how to clone and download the package very briefly)
+- For nick and marco: write the readme and how to download the package (example https://github.com/GianMarcoOddo/pyriskmgmt/tree/main/pyriskmgmt), (just say how to clone and download the package very briefly) see my own git repos for download or clone example

+- Put LLM in a close folder close to package